twbs/bootlint/README.md

 _Also, please don't edit files in the "dist" subdirectory as they are generated via Grunt.
 You'll find source code in the "src" subdirectory!_

 ## Release History
+See the [GitHub Releases page](https://github.com/twbs/bootlint/releases) for detailed changelogs.
+* 2014-09-26 - v0.3.0: Several bug fixes and enhancements. **Not backward compatible**
 * 2014-09-23 - v0.2.0: First formal release.
 Announcement: http://blog.getbootstrap.com/2014/09/23/bootlint/

 ## License